vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/intro.md

             by the last cherry-pick,
             but the remote `HEAD` still points to the initial commit.

-        and that `HEAD` is at the last commit generated with the cherry-pick.

         ```no-highlight
         * 6fa5aa2 (HEAD -> main) Add deployment pipeline